Chinese Coins: These Are a Few of My Favorite (and Less Favorite) Things of 2019

 It’s summer, so the coin trading is slow, but on July 30, gold finishes the month at $1,430/ounce.

-The Hong Kong Coin Show takes place in the midst of civil disruptions that discourage attendance.
+The Hong Kong Coin Show in China takes place in the midst of civil disruptions that discourage attendance.

 President Trump announces that the US will impose 10% tariffs upon $300 billion of Chinese imports.
 This is in addition to 25% tariffs already placed on $250 billion of Chinese products.
 On August 7, gold reaches the $1,500/ounce level.
 At the end of the month, it touches $1,550 and then begins a four-month long correction.